-Monica Golumbeanu is a postdoctoral Research Associate in the Disease Intervention Dynamics group of Prof Melissa Penny at the Swiss Tropical and Public Health Institute.
-In her research, Monica develops data-driven computational analyses and mathematical models to understand infection dynamics and the impact of interventions on host and pathogen populations.
-Within the context of a BRCCH project (link below), she provides her expertise and support with data analysis and model-based methods for defining and implementing a decision framework for optimizing medical interventions against COVID-19.
-Prior her postdoc, Monica obtained a PhD in Computational Biology from ETH Zurich, where she studied gene expression dynamics of HIV infection.
+Dr Monica Golumbeanu is a postdoctoral research associate in the Disease Modelling and Intervention Dynamics group at the Swiss Tropical and Public Health Institute (Swiss TPH) headed by Prof Melissa Penny.
+In her research, she develops data-driven computational analyses and mathematical models in order to understand infection dynamics and the impact of interventions on host and pathogen populations.
+Within the context of this BRCCH project (link below), she provides her expertise and support with data analysis and model-based methods for defining and implementing a decision framework for optimizing medical interventions against COVID-19.
+Prior to her postdoc, Dr Golumbeanu obtained a PhD in computational biology from ETH Zurich, where she studied gene expression dynamics of HIV infection.

 Lucia Gonzalez collaborates on the BRCCH MistraL as a Project Manager for SolidarMed (Swiss-based health non-government organisation).
 She is a Spanish trained physician with a Master’s in Global Health Policy from the London School of Hygiene and Tropical Medicine.
 She is a Clinical Assistant Professor in Paediatrics at the Baylor College of Medicine and currently she is pursuing a PhD at the Swiss Tropical and Public Health Institute at the University of Basel, in Switzerland.